-E. Pitching and Fielding
+D. Pitching and Fielding

 1. Balls must be pitched underhand only.
 No side-arm pitching is allowed.
 No spinning of the pitch and no excessive speed.
-Legality of speed of pitch will be determined by the umpire.
+Legality of speed of pitch will be determined by the umpire. - i.
+A game may start and/or be played with a minimum of nine players.
+There will be an out taken in the missing player position.
+If a tenth player arrives after the start of a game, he/she shall kick in the tenth batting position.
 2. All fielders must start play (including the pitcher) and remain behind the diagonal line until the ball is kicked.
 The diagonal fielding line is 20 ft from home plate.
 This line serves as a defensive limit line.
 Penalty - If you encroach the offensive team will be given the option of either the result of the play or first base.
 If the kicker is out as the result of the play, the kicker will receive first base.
 3. The pitcher must start the act of pitching with at least one foot on or directly behind (no more than two [2] steps) the pitching strip when releasing the ball.
 The pitcher must remain in the circle until the ball is kicked.
 If the pitcher steps backward or sideways after releasing the ball, the pitcher must remain inside the circle until the ball is kicked.
 4. The catcher must field behind the kicker and may not cross home plate or enter the kicking box until the ball is kicked.
 The catcher cannot stand on the side of the batter's box.
 The catcher may not interfere with the kicker.
 5. A legal pitch is a ball that touches the ground at least twice and/or rolls before reaching the kicking box.
-A pitch rolled directly along the ground is considered to have bounced at least twice.
-6. A ball pitched higher than 12" at the plate will be ruled an illegal pitch and a ball if not kicked.
+A pitch rolled directly along the ground is considered to have bounced at least twice 6.
+A ball pitched higher than 12" at the plate will be ruled an illegal pitch and a ball if not kicked.
 If a kicker kicks the ball and an illegal pitch is called, the kicker must run and attempt to reach first base.
 If the kicker does not attempt to reach first base, the kicker will be considered out.
 If the kicker gets on and no one was put out, the play stands.
-If the kicker makes an out or kicked the ball foul or miss the ball or someone else was put out, all runners return to their last base and the kicker comes back in the box and the illegal pitch is called a ball and the kicker has an opportunity to kick again.
-7. All fielders, including Right Fielders, are allowed to throw out runners at first base.
-8. In CO-REC PLAY, THE PITCHER AND CATCHER MUST BE OF OPPOSITE SEX AT ALL TIMES.
-Two males and two females - in both the infield and outfield - and in position, defined by the infield dirt for infielders and the grass for outfielders.
-9. Co-Rec Batting Order: The batting order shall alternate the sexes, with either a male or female player batting first.
-When a male batter is walked, be it intentionally or unintentionally, the male batter is awarded first and second base, and the following female batter will bat.
-EXCEPTION: With two outs, the female batter has the option to walk or bat.
-10. Co-Rec Base Running: Any runner who remains on his/her feet and crashes into a defensive player who has the ball or is about to catch a thrown ball will be ruled out.
-Note: If the act is determined to be flagrant, the offender shall be ejected.
-An errant throw drawing the defense into the path of the runner is not interference.
+If the kicker makes an out or kicks the ball foul or misses the ball or someone else was put out, all runners return to their last base and the kicker comes back in the box and the illegal pitch is called a ball and the kicker has an opportunity to kick again.

-F. Kicking
+E. Kicking

 1. All kicks must occur: - i.
 At or behind home plate - The kicker may step on home plate to kick; however, the planted foot cannot be completely out of the box. - ii.
 The kicker may line up outside of the kicking box 2.
-Bunting is allowed in Wednesday Co-Ed and Women's Friday night leagues.
-3. Kicking order shall alternate sexes, with either a male or female player kicking first.
-When a male player is walked, be it intentionally or unintentionally, the male player is awarded first and second base, and the following female player will kick.
-EXCEPTION: with two outs, the female player has the option to walk or kick.
-4. When a male kicker receives four balls, he is granted first and second base.
-He does not need to step on first base and can immediately go to second base.
+Bunting is allowed in the Tuesday, Wednesday and Friday night leagues.

-G. Running and Scoring
+F. Running and Scoring